-The test approach conceptually consists of two steps:
+The test approach conceptually consist of two steps:

-- Transcode the coverage from its original format into one of the formats directly addressed by this standard, following the mapping rules defined for the particular original format on hand. - Perform all conformance tests on this transcoded coverage representation.
+- Transcode the coverage from its original format into one of the formats directly addressed by this standard4, following the mapping rules defined for the particular original format on hand5. - Perform all conformance tests on this transcoded coverage representation.
 Tests fail/succeed if they fail/succeed, resp., on this transcoded representation.